 Your sponsor must sign the sponsorship agreement form.
 You cannot sign it yourself unless you are a sole trader, in which case confirmation of your status is required on your business’s headed paper.

-For UK sponsors, once a sponsorship agreement has been accepted by UCEM (usually requiring a Purchase Order number), and they have been invoiced, your sponsoring organisation will have 30 days from the invoice date to pay the invoice, which will not affect your ability to register and commence your programme.
+Once a sponsorship agreement has been accepted by UCEM (usually requiring a Purchase Order number), and they have been invoiced, your sponsoring organisation will have 30 days from the invoice date to pay the invoice, which will not affect your ability to register and commence your programme.